MMZK1526/Haskell-RM/README.md

   L1: HALT
   ```

-  * Note that since the Gödel  of Register Machines "grows" very quickly, it is usually pointless trying to compute the entire  for machines of interests.
+  * Note that since the Gödel number of Register Machines "grows" very quickly, it is usually pointless trying to compute the entire number for machines of interests.
 An alternative is to view the list representation of a machine via `toList`.

 * `fromList :: LineLike l => [l] -> RMCode`:
   * Decodes a list of `Linelike`s (namely `Line` or `Integer`) into a Register Machine `RMCode`.